Bose QuietComfort Headphones vs SteelSeries Arctis Nova Pro Wireless

 Which one is better?

-The Bose QuietComfort Headphones is the better buy for most people - its 24-hour battery life crushes the SteelSeries Arctis Nova Pro Wireless's 22 hours.
-That said, grab the SteelSeries if you need hot-swappable batteries for non-stop gaming - it's overkill for casual listeners.
+The Bose QuietComfort Headphones is the better buy for most people - its 24-hour battery life crushes the SteelSeries Arctis Nova Pro's 18-22 hours.
+That said, grab the SteelSeries if you need non-stop gaming capabilities with hot-swappable batteries - it's perfect for marathon sessions.

 Who should buy each?

-Choose the Bose QuietComfort Headphones if: you want legendary comfort for long listening sessions, need 24 hours of battery life, or prefer physical buttons for controls.
+Choose the Bose QuietComfort Headphones if: you want legendary comfort for long flights, need superior battery life for daily use, or prefer physical controls for easier navigation.

 Conclusion